Marker Logo

 Erected 1981 by Native Sons of the Golden West.

 Location.
 40° 34.689′ N, 124° 15.809′ W. Marker is in Ferndale, California, in Humboldt County.
-Marker is at the intersection of Shaw Avenue and 3rd Street, on the right when traveling west on Shaw Avenue.
+It is at the intersection of Shaw Avenue and 3rd Street, on the right when traveling west on Shaw Avenue.
 Touch for map.
 Marker is at or near this postal address: 515 Shaw Ave, Ferndale CA 95536, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Along the Banks of Salt River (a few steps from this marker); The Gazebo (about 400 feet away, measured in a direct line); The House That Troy Built (about 400 feet away); Blackburn Law Office (about 500 feet away); The Shaw House (about 500 feet away); "Poppa Joe's" (about 600 feet away); Our Centennial (about 700 feet away); Ferndale Meat Market (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Along the Banks of Salt River (a few steps from this marker); The Gazebo (about 400 feet away, measured in a direct line); The House That Troy Built (about 400 feet away); Blackburn Law Office (about 500 feet away); The Shaw House (about 500 feet away); "Poppa Joe's" (about 600 feet away); Our Centennial (about 700 feet away); Ferndale Meat Market (about 700 feet away).
 Touch for a list and map of all markers in Ferndale.

 Also see . . .
 Ferndale Museum.
 (Submitted on October 1, 2021.)